Court allows Hemant Soren to participate in trust vote in Jharkhand assembly | Law-Order

 He was remanded to ED custody for five days by the court on Friday.

-Soren pleaded before the court that he is a members of the assembly and has a right to participate in the special session.
+Soren pleaded before the court that he is a member of the assembly and has a right to participate in the special session.

 ''Applicant (Soren) is, therefore, filing the present Application seeking an order from this Hon'ble Court to permit the Applicant to attend the Special Session of the Jharkhand Legislative Assembly and participate in the proceedings of the Floor Test slated for February 5 at 11 AM,'' the petition said.